 We were given gift bags (a very nice gesture) and then whisked off to the nearest White Castle in Jamie’s White Castle mobile, a Sprinter-type vehicle covered in White Castle logos.
 He told us his teenage daughter is embarrassed to be dropped off at school in it, hilarious.

-A giant thank you to White Castle and Jamie Richardson for rolling out the red carpet for us.
+Thank you to White Castle and Jamie Richardson for rolling out the red carpet for us.
 They outdid themselves; class acts all the way.
-Do I know more than I’m letting on about White Castle’s future?
-Next topic, please!